48 Hours in Newcastle: The Perfect Weekend Escape from Sydney

 Canoe Pool – a great shallow pool for kids with a fantastic old chain fence for photographers

-Afternoon shadows make Newcastle Beach a great spot to find some shade on a hot summer day.
+Afternoon shadows make Newcastle Beach a good spot to find some shade on a hot summer day.
 Just across the road is one of the city’s finest restaurants, Rustica.
 The Mediterranean menu and ocean views make a lovely way to spend a few hours.

 Newcastle Beach